oroinc/documentation/commerce/admin_guide/shipping/shipping_providers/fedex.rst

 6. Provide the connection credentials which you have received from FedEx:

-   * User Credential Key - is the FedEx key.
+   * User Credential Key - is the authentication key provided by FedEx and used for accessing your FedEx account.
-   * User Credential Password - is the FedEx password.
+   * User Credential Password - is the production password provided by FedEx.
-   * Shipping Account Number - is the FedEx account number.
+   * Shipping Account Number - is the account ID provided by FedEx.
-   * Meter Number - is the FedEx meter number.
+   * Meter Number - is the meter number provided by FedEx.

 7. Select the available pickup type that applies to the deliveries for the shipping methods via this integration: